If you’re a patient who identifies as transgender you might be considering transgender hair transplant surgery.

 A transgender hair transplant is a type of hair restoration surgery designed specifically for transgender patients.

-This procedure is designed to restore lost hair due to hormone replacement therapy, facial feminization surgery, or other hormone treatments.
+It is designed to restore lost hair due to hormone replacement therapy, facial feminization surgery, or other hormone treatments.

 This type of surgery is different from regular hair transplantation, as it focuses on creating a more feminine hairline and restoring hair density in areas where hair has been lost due to hormone treatments.

 The procedure involves taking healthy follicles from the back and sides of the head and transplanting them to the desired area of the scalp.
-The transplanted hairs will grow naturally and will not be affected by hormone treatments.

-This procedure is typically performed under local anaesthetic, and the patient can expect to be back to normal activities within a few days of the procedure.
+It is typically performed under local anaesthetic, and the patient can expect to be back to normal activities within a few days of the procedure.

-The transgender hair transplant has become increasingly popular over the years, as more transgender patients seek out this type of surgery to help them feel more comfortable in their own skin.
+Transgender hair transplant has become increasingly popular over the years, as more transgender patients seek out this type of surgery to help them feel more comfortable in their own skin.

 It is important to note that the results of the procedure can vary depending on the patient and that the patient should discuss their individual needs and expectations with their surgeon prior to the procedure.